AdaCore/spark2014/docs/lrm/source/subprograms.rst

    the output must depend on all, but only, the entities denoted by the ``inputs`` given in the ``input_list`` associated with the ``output``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 VR each output in the Depends aspect must be an output in the implementation and must depend on all its inputs and nothing else

 #.
 Each output of the implementation of the subprogram body is denoted by
    an ``output`` in the Depends aspect of the subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 VR all outputs of the implementation must be denoted as outputs in the Depends aspect

 #.
 [Each input of the implementation of a subprogram body is denoted by an
    ``input`` of the Depends aspect of the subprogram.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 VR all inputs of the implementation must be denoted as inputs in the Depends aspect (maybe in more than one input-list)

 .. centered:: **Examples**